xiaoxianyu-office/mm/skills/conditions/playersinworld.md

-**Description**: Matches the number of players in the current world
+**Description**: Matches the number of players in the caster's world

 ---